CloudChi/FX-Framework/Summaries_Goals.md

 - #### Strengths
   - Code element naming updates
-    - for example if you change the name of a field in a table it will propagate throughout the system
+    - For example, if you change the name of a field in a table it will propagate throughout the system
   - Frictionless interaction between layers
     - Because of code element naming updates above, no need to, for example, rename a field in the UI or Business Logic layer if you change the name in the data layer
   - Rapid development